 It can also help you cut down on wasted money in your energy bills.

 Here’s how insulating your attached garage keeps your home more comfortable:

-In the summer, your garage can feel like a giant oven because most don’t have heating and cooling systems.
-And in the winter—especially if you live where it gets really cold—your garage can feel like an extension of your refrigerator.
+In the summer, your garage can feel like a giant oven because most garages don’t have air conditioning.
+And in the winter—especially if you live in a region with extreme temperatures—your garage can feel like an extension of your refrigerator.

-All the hot and cold air that gets trapped in your attached garage can move into your home if it’s not “locked out” by an thermal boundary, or the dividing line between your home’s internal temperature and the outdoors.
+The outside temperatures that get trapped in your attached garage can move into your home if it’s not “locked out” by a thermal boundary, or the dividing line between your home’s internal temperature and the outdoors.

 Effective thermal boundaries are created by sufficient (and correctly installed) insulation.